Ryan-J-1986/kickstarter-analysis/README.md

-# An Analysis of Kicksrter Trends
+# An Analysis of Kickstarter Trends
 Analyzing Kickstarter data for trends